raspberrypilearning/generic-scratch-clear-stage/en/step_1.md

-The `clear` {blockpen} block clears the Scratch stage of lines and stamps created using the pen or stamp blocks.
+The `clear` {.blockpen} block clears the Scratch stage of lines and stamps created using the pen or stamp blocks.

 ![screenshot](images/stamp-pen-stage.png)